rohithpranav45/BuyWise-AI/README.md

 ##  Key Features: A 360-Degree Intelligence Hub

-StoreIQ guides the manager through a logical funnel of discovery, from a high-level overview to granular, actionable insights:
+StoreIQ guides the manager through a logical funnel of discovery, from a high-level overview to granular, actionable insights-

 ###  Interactive Command Center
 An immersive map interface to select a store and immediately see which product departments require strategic attention.